 What is in the melting permafrost

-Right, so ice is melting, so what?
-Well, there are a few consequences when things that have been frozen for a very very long time suddenly become not-frozen.
+This mass melting of ice has a few problematic consequences.
 Ice is an excellent preservative because it is too cold for bacteria to decompose whatever is in it.
 This covers last week’s leftovers in your freezer, but it also covers slightly older things too.
 In fact permafrost is something of a dream to palaeontologists as in most places all you can find of prehistoric creatures nowadays is bones, but in ice the flesh might not have had time to decompose so can be preserved.
 A very recent example is of a 40,000 year old wolf’s head found perfectly preserved in Siberia, and other permafrost finds have included foals, mammoths and ancient giant cows called aurochs.
-Having the flesh can teach palaeontologists so much more about the animals than just bones, like what kind of insulation did they have (Fur?
+Having the flesh can teach palaeontologists so much more about the animals than just bones, like what kind of insulation they had (Fur?
 Feathers?
-Nothing?) and what colour they were.
+Nothing?), and what colour they were.
 Details like this are missing for creatures from warmer places like the T. rex, so there is genuine debate over whether the T. rex was actually covered in colourful feathers.

-So melting permafrost can be good news for palaeontologists, but there’s also some bad news.
+Whilst melting permafrost uncovering mummified creatures can be good news for palaeontologists, there’s also some bad news.
 If something is really well preserved, and is super hardy, it might not actually die… In 2016 a frozen carcass of a reindeer which died 75 years previously (not as spectacular as a mammoth but still!!) started to thaw in Russia.
 The reindeer was well and truly dead, but it turned out that the anthrax which killed it was not.

 That’s a bit dramatic, it doesn’t sound too bad still